swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

     **Initialize and configure the Google Cloud CLI**

-    The following process will authenticate to Google Cloud using the Google Cloud CLI.
-It will open a browser window to log you in and create a credentials file in `~/.config/gcloud/application_default_credentials.json`.
-This file must not
+    The following process will authenticate to Google Cloud using the Google Cloud CLI with the following command.
+It should open a browser window to authenticate to Google
-    be shared.
+        Cloud.
+If you are using a remote machine (such as WSL 2), you might need to follow the instructions in the terminal to authenticate:

-    DVC will then automatically use these credentials to authenticate to the cloud storage provider.
+    !!! warning

-    Alternatively, you can set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the credentials file:
+        If gcloud asks you to pick a project or create a project, exit the process by pressing ++ctrl+c++ in the terminal and follow the next steps to create a project.

     ```sh title="Execute the following command(s) in a terminal"
     # Initialize and login to Google Cloud